Antisymmetric Tensor Field and Cheshire Cat Smile of the Local Conformal Symmetry: Flat limit and renormalizability

 \textit{iii)} \ The local terms in the anomaly-induced action usually depend on the scheme of renormalization, as it was recently discussed in \cite{anomaly-2004} for scalar fields and in \cite{AtA} for the axial vector related to torsion.\footnote{This seems to be the closest analog to the case of $B_{\mu\nu}$, especially in the part concerning local terms.} Assuming that the same is true for the theory of antisymmetric field, there may be a renormalization scheme that provides the absence of, at least curvature-independent, nonconformal local terms at higher loops.
 In this case, the theory (\ref{actionflat}) may be all-loop renormalizable.

 \textit{iv)} \ The amusing feature of the action (\ref{actionflat}) is that there is no local conformal symmetry in the flat limit.
-But, on the other hand, the ``conformal'' restriction on the coefficients of the two kinetic terms in (\ref{actionflat}) i.e., $(\pa_\al B_{\mu\nu})^2$ and $(\pa_\mu B^{\mu\nu})^2$, still holds in the one-loop divergences and, according to the previous point, may actually hold even beyond the one-loop approximation, at least in an appropriate renormalization scheme.
-This situation resembles the smile of Cheshire Cat, which remains seen even when the Cat itself has gone.
+But, on the other hand, the ``conformal'' restriction on the coefficients of the two kinetic terms in (\ref{actionflat}) i.e., $(\pa_\al B_{\mu\nu})^2$ and $(\pa_\mu B^{\mu\nu})^2$, still holds in the one-loop divergences and, according to the previous point, may actually hold even beyond the one-loop approximation, at least in an appropriate renormalization scheme.\footnote{The elementary evaluation of power counting shows that the renormalizability holds at the two-loop level.} This situation resembles the smile of Cheshire Cat, which remains seen even when the Cat itself has gone.

 \textit{v)} \ According to the general theory of interacting fields in curved spacetime (see, e.g., \cite{tmf,PoImpo,OUP}), the renormalization of the curvature-independent ``minimal'' terms is the same in flat and curved spaces.
 Therefore, if the relation between $(\pa_\al B_{\mu\nu})^2$ and $(\pa_\mu B^{\mu\nu})^2$ really holds beyond one-loop order in flat spacetime, it will be the same for the curved-space analogs $(\na_\al B_{\mu\nu})^2$ and $(\na_\mu B^{\mu\nu})^2$.
 Then the loss of renormalizability may occur only owing to the curvature-dependent terms, violating the form of the conformal term (\ref{W4}).